flexera-public/policy_templates/operational/aws/lambda_provisioned_concurrency/README.md

 ## What It Does

-This policy template reports any AWS Lambda Functions that do not have provisioned concurrency enabled.
+This policy template reports any published AWS Lambda Function versions that do not have provisioned concurrency enabled.
 Optionally, it emails this report.

 ## Input Parameters